 Work with Specialized Mortgage Brokers

-Find brokers who focus on investment properties and understand creative financing.
+Find Canadian brokers who focus on investment properties and understand creative financing.
 They know how to structure deals and have connections to investor communities.

 Vet Everyone Thoroughly